ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 # Globus

 [Globus] is a non-profit service for moving, syncing, and sharing large amounts of data asynchronously in the background.
 Transfers are done from and to, so called, _endpoints_.
 In order to perform a file transfer from one location to another using the Globus service, both ends must have an endpoint.
-Several UCSF departments and services, including the Wynton HPC environment, provide Globus endpoints.
+Several UCSF departments and services, including the {{ site.cluster.name }} environment, provide Globus endpoints.
 This will allow you to transfer and share data efficiently with any other Globus user in the world.

 ## Setup of Globus endpoints

-### Set up a Globus endpoint for your Wynton HPC account
+### Set up a Globus endpoint for your {{ site.cluster.name }} account

-If you want to transfer files from or to your Wynton HPC account, you need to set up the 'UCSF Wynton HPC' endpoint.
+If you want to transfer files from or to your {{ site.cluster.name }} account, you need to set up the 'UCSF {{ site.cluster.name }}' endpoint.
 Below is an outline on how to do this.

-1. [online] Go to ['UCSF Wynton HPC' endpoint] and click 'Activate'.
-This will ask you to enter your Wynton HPC credential, i.e. your Wynton username and password.
+1. [online] Go to ['UCSF {{ site.cluster.name }}' endpoint] and click 'Activate'.
+This will ask you to enter your {{ site.cluster.name }} credential, i.e. your Wynton username and password.
 Optionally, limit the lifetime of this endpoint by clicking 'Advanced' and select the number of hours you want it to be valid, e.g. `2` hours.

-2. [online] Go to [Endpoints](https://app.globus.org/endpoints), go to the recently activated 'UCSF Wynton HPC' endpoint, and click on 'Open in File Manager'.
-This will display the files and folders on your Wynton HPC account.
+2. [online] Go to [Endpoints](https://app.globus.org/endpoints), go to the recently activated 'UCSF {{ site.cluster.name }}' endpoint, and click on 'Open in File Manager'.
+This will display the files and folders on your {{ site.cluster.name }} account.
 If you don't see anything, make sure to enter `~/` as the 'Path'.

-3. [online] When no longer needed, make sure to 'Deactivate Credentials' for your ['UCSF Wynton HPC' endpoint].
+3. [online] When no longer needed, make sure to 'Deactivate Credentials' for your ['UCSF {{ site.cluster.name }}' endpoint].

 ### Set up a Globus endpoint for your local machine